College Counseling

 When students express genuine interest in a program, and that interest is supported by parents, teachers, and the advisor, such programs can be a wonderful learning experience.
 Colleges appreciate diverse educational experiences and a semester (or year) away can demonstrate a student’s commitment to learning and willingness to try new things.

 Students and parents should be aware that participation can impact a student’s curricular choices.
-Students who spend time away from Concord may not be able to take the most advanced courses in a given subject or pursue all of the elective courses which excite them.
+Students who spend time away from Concord may not be able to take the most advanced courses in a given subject or pursue all of the elective courses that excite them.
 For example, some programs do not offer science courses with full lab facilities.
 Most students find there isn’t a “right or wrong” answer when considering an educational program away, but taking an inventory of interests and ensuring the program is a good match are important factors in creating a successful educational experience.

 As far as the college process goes, a term abroad will not hurt students who plan well, and if, when meeting with college representatives, they are able to articulate the value of their time away from CA. Students who opt to be off-campus must communicate with the CCO before, during, and after their time away from CA. Admissions offices will evaluate a student’s grades earned during semesters away, so academic performance while off-campus matters.